Australia Rejects Call to Open Borders, Soften Illegal Immigration Stand

 But rights groups and the left-wing Labor opposition have called on the government to open the doors and let them in, AFP reports.

-In a report released Wednesday, the Australian Human Rights Commission detailed 31 recommendations it said would improve protections for offshore refugees as well as 30,000 others who arrived in Australia before the start of 2014, including fast-tracking their visa applications.
+The Australian Human Rights Commission detailed 31 recommendations it said would improve protections for offshore refugees as well as 30,000 others who arrived in Australia before the start of 2014, including fast-tracking their visa applications.

 Canberra has rejected all of the recommendations, documents released by the Commission show.
 Australia is currently the only country in the world that mandates the strict detention of illegal aliens who are caught after they evade border forces.